Privacy & Data Handling

 What Data Is Stored

-All data is stored under the single key _OPC.
+All data is stored under the single key _opc, namespaced by configuration tag.
+The subkeys below are relative to _opc.<tag>.

 | Subkey | Storage | Purpose | Purpose Key | Lifetime | Consent Required |